-- 101. The screening checklist form will be incorporated into the Project's Implementation Manual.
-The screening checklist will be completed by an SSS at PIU/RPCU or external consultants and submitted to PIU for a decision.
+- 104. The screening checklist form will be incorporated into the Project's Implementation Manual.
+The screening checklist will be completed by an SSS at PIU/RPIU or external consultants and submitted to PIU for a decision.
 Based on screening results an appropriate social safeguards instrument will be developed. - Due Diligence Report (DDR) explaining the procedures adopted to minimizes negative impacts and measures taken to mitigate construction induced impacts will be prepared for subprojects which will result in minor impacts affecting access to residences, improvement of existing properties. - Resettlement Action Plan (RAP).
-If 200 people or more or affected. - Abbreviated Resettlement Action Plan (ARAP) is prepared for investments of subprojects of the RIDP which will result in affecting less than 200 people, or more than 200 people, if all land acquisition is minor (10 percent or less of all holdings is taken) and no physical relocation is involved.
-A detailed outline of ARAP is given in Annex 3 attached to this RPF. - 102.
+If 200 people or more or affected. - Abbreviated Resettlement Action Plan (ARAP) is prepared for investments of subprojects of the RIDP which will result in affecting less than 200 people, but not physically displaced and/or less than 10% of their productive assets are lost.
+Detail outline of ARAP is given in Annex 5 attached to this RPF. - 105.
 The ESMF serves as an environmental and social safeguards instrument to address those issues not related to 'lands' but others such as those affecting inclusion, equity, transparency, accountability, labor, quality control, and construction delays.

+c.
 Baseline and socio-economic data